-We recommend the following list of video conference providers:
+We recommend the following list of alternative video chat providers:

 Video chats and conferences are always prone to errors.
 Issues with audio or camera delays will likely fix themselves within a minute.
 If you are dissatisfied with a lesson because of connection issues please start a chat with us on We The Cooks or contact us through any platform.

 Prior to your first class, you will be contacted by We The Cooks to do an optional set-up call.
 During this call, we will be available for troubleshooting any technical issues and also provide you with tips so that you enjoy the most out of your class and private chef experience.